GeoBosh/Rdpack/README.md

 Don't align the backslash with the second 'e' of `@references`, since roxygen2 may interpret it as verbatim text, not macro.

+`\insertCited{}` works like `\insertAllCited` but empties the reference list after finishing its work.
+This means that the second and subsequent `\insertCited` in the same help page will list only citations done since the preceding `\insertCited`.
+Prompted by issue 27 on github to allow separate reference lists for each method and the class in R6 documentation.

 To mix the citations with other text, such as \`\`see also'' and \`\`chapter 3'', write the list of keys as a free text, starting it with the symbol `@` and prefixing each key with it.
 The `@` symbol will not appear in the output.
 For